-The Diocesan expectation is to ensure that a written Agreement on Conditions of Service is prepared and reviewed regularly.
+Agreement on Conditions of Service

 This document outlines the agreed conditions of service between stipendiary ministers and an authorised representative of the Ministry Unit Council, such as the presiding member, warden or treasurer (see Attachment A).

 The ADS provides payroll services to ministry units for their clergy and other ministry staff.
 Ministry units using the ADS to manage their human resources find such agreements greatly assist the ministry unit to ensure that their ministers are remunerated correctly.
 There is no extra cost for this service as it is covered by the parish contribution to the Diocese.
 Enquiries relating to this service should be made to ADS Payroll.